huangli712/ACFlow/docs/src/man/param.md

 >
 > Here, `MaxEnt` means the maximum entropy method.
 The `MaxEnt` solver can be used to treat the correlators in Matsubara frequency or imaginary time axis.
 If `solver = "MaxEnt"`, then the `[MaxEnt]` block must be available in the configuration file.
 >
->`StochAC` means the stochastic analytical continuation method (K. S. D. Beach's algorithm).
+>`StochAC` means the stochastic analytic continuation method (K. S. D. Beach's algorithm).
 The `StochAC` solver can be used to treat the correlators in Matsubara frequency or imaginary time axis.
 If `solver = "StochAC"`, then the `[StochAC]` block must be available in the configuration file.
 >
-> `StochSK` means the stochastic analytical continuation method (A. W. Sandvik's algorithm).
+> `StochSK` means the stochastic analytic continuation method (A. W. Sandvik's algorithm).
 The `StochSK` solver can be used to treat the correlators in Matsubara frequency or imaginary time axis.
 If `solver = "StochSK"`, then the `[StochSK]` block must be available in the configuration file.
 >
 > `StochOM` means the stochastic optimization method.
 The `StochOM` solver can be used to treat the correlators in Matsubara frequency or imaginary time axis.
 If `solver = "StochOM"`, then the `[StochOM]` block must be available in the configuration file.
 >